 These aliens aren't actually octopuses, they just sort of look like giant, creepy-looking, tentacle-toting octopus-like things (and yes, octopuses is the plural of octopus).

-Octopuses here on Earth are classified as cephalopods (along with other tentacled creatures like shrimp and cuttlefish), having two eyes and eight tentacles.
+Octopuses here on Earth are classified as cephalopods (along with other tentacled creatures like squid and cuttlefish), having two eyes and eight tentacles.
 This makes them bilaterally symmetrical: the left side and right side are mirrors of one another (just as most other life on Earth is).

 But in Arrival, these octopus-looking aliens are referred to as heptapods (from the Greek heptá, which means seven), because they have seven tentacle arms and a radial, non-bilateral symmetry (they don't have two mirrored sides, they have seven).